pinecat/thorn/readme.md

 thorn -h
 ```

-Thorn can be compiled on both Windows and Linux :D
+thorn can be compiled on both Windows and Linux :D

 Special thanks to [Adam](https://github.com/AdamRolek500/) for finding out ascii character 1a (substitute character) causes issues when reading binary files in Windows.